EzeArcich/WeatherPulse-API/README.md

 # WeatherPulse API (Laravel + Open-Meteo)

 A clean, production-style Laravel API that integrates with **[Open-Meteo](https://open-meteo.com/)** (no API key required) to:

-- fetch **current weather by city name** (on-demand, cached)
+- Fetch **current weather by city name** (on-demand, cached)
-- manage **saved locations**
+- Manage **saved locations**
-- run a **scheduled sync** (queue jobs) to persist **weather snapshots** for history/analytics
+- Run a **scheduled sync** (queue jobs) to persist **weather snapshots** for history/analytics
-- expose endpoints ready for a frontend/dashboard
+- Expose endpoints ready for a frontend/dashboard

 ---

 ## Why this project exists

 This repo is a portfolio-grade example of:

-- external API integration (HTTP client + mapping)
+- External API integration (HTTP client + mapping)
-- clean layering (Application / Infrastructure / Domain)
+- Clean layering (Application / Infrastructure / Domain)
-- caching to reduce external calls
+- Caching to reduce external calls
-- background jobs + scheduling
+- Background jobs + scheduling
-- idempotent persistence (no duplicated snapshots)
+- Idempotent persistence (no duplicated snapshots)
-- easy local setup with a Postman collection
+- Easy local setup with a Postman collection

 ---